comphilip/koreader-wiki/Installation-on-ReMarkable.md

 ### Launch with external launcher
 KOReader is supported by launchers such as: [oxide](https://github.com/Eeems/oxide/releases), [draft](https://github.com/dixonary/draft-reMarkable) and [remux](https://rmkit.dev/apps/remux).

-As an example, here are the steps to launch KOReader via the draft's swipe gesture:
+Steps to launch KOReader via the draft's swipe gesture:
 1. Install reMarkable [touchgestures](https://github.com/ddvk/remarkable-touchgestures).
 2. Install reMarkable [autoinstall](https://github.com/ddvk/remarkable-autoinstall).
 3. Create a draft launcher entry in the `/home/root/.config/draft` subdirectory and within it create a file called `eg 05-koreader` (the number determines where the entry appears in the menu sort order):